AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/understanding-batch-and-trigger-smart-campaigns.md

 >
 >A trigger smart campaign affects one person at a time based on a triggered event.
 An example of a trigger would be clicking a link in an email.

-If a smart campaign uses at least one trigger within the **[!UICONTROL smart list]** section, the mode will automatically be set to triggered.
+If a smart campaign uses at least one trigger within the **[!UICONTROL Smart List]** section, the mode will automatically be set to triggered.

 ![](assets/trigger.png)